metomi/metomi-vms/README.md

 ```
 If you are using Windows you may want to replace the options in the Vagrantfile directly, but be careful not to commit this information back to a public repository.

-There are many different types of EC2 VMs, which are identified by their unique **ami-** identifier, which has already been set in the provided Vagrantfile for Ubuntu 18.04 LTS.
+### VM size

+There are many different sizes of VM to choose from (known as [instance types](https://aws.amazon.com/ec2/instance-types/)), some of which will be eligible for the free tier, e.g. `t2.micro` that has 1 CPU and 1GB of memory.
+To be able to run the UM you will need to select a larger type, such as `t2.medium`(2 CPUs and 4GB of memory) or `t2.large`(2 CPUs and 8GB of memory).
+This is changed in the `aws.instance_type` setting in the Vagrantfile.
+Larger and faster options are available, but these will all come with an associated cost.

+The hard disk size of the VM has been set to 30GB in the Vagrantfile in the `aws.block_device_mapping` settings.
+This can be changed as required.

 ### Chose your region

 On the [AWS console](https://aws.amazon.com/) you should change your region to the one where you want the VM to be provisioned by using the drop-down menu on the top right of the page.
 The defualt settings may put you in `us-east-2` (US East (Ohio)), but you may want to change this to, e.g., London (or `eu-west-2`).

 From here you should click the **All services** drop-down menu, and then click **EC2** to enter the EC2 Dashboard.

+There are many different types of EC2 VMs (e.g. Ubuntu, Amazon Linux etc.), which are identified by their unique **ami-** identifier.
+This identifier is also unique to a particular region.
+The setting for Ubuntu 18.04 LTS in the London (eu-west-2) region has already been set in the `aws.ami` setting in the provided Vagrantfile.
+If you wish to use a different region you will need to search for the correct _ami-_ identifier from the **Launch instance** option within the EC2 Dashboard and then set this in the Vagrantfile accordingly.

 ### Create your key pair